This blog may contain affiliate links. Read our disclosure policy for more info.

 All of the destinations on this tour are great, but we also appreciated the fact that the tour ends in the Plaza de Armas, where they have the Happy Inka Market.
 This market is the perfect place to see lots of art and local goods, as well as to pick up some souvenirs for yourself and loved ones back home!

-This walking tour is really affordable at $38 USD per person, including transport from your hotel.
-You can choose between a morning or afternoon tour, depending on what else you have planned that day!
-This tour has over 800 glowing reviews, so we can’t recommend it enough!
+This walking tour is really affordable and includes transport from your hotel.
+Plus, you can choose between a morning or afternoon tour, depending on what else you have planned that day!
+This tour has over 1,400 glowing reviews, so we can’t recommend it enough!

 Get FREE cancellation 24 hours before your tour when you book it here!